Dooars-Terai tea gardens: History

 When the British were exploring for prospective areas to grow tea in India, the Darjeeling Himalayan hill region appeared to be one of the possible sites.
 Located at altitudes ranging from 600 to 2000 m and having an annual average rainfall of around 309 cm, it had the advantage of locational climate and soil conditions.
 There were experiments from the early 1800s, followed by commercial cultivation around 1853.
 By 1874, there were 113 gardens in Darjeeling district.
 The rapid growth of the tea industry from the earliest days inspired planters to try out tea cultivation in the adjoining Terai region and James White set up the first Terai plantation in 1862 at Champta, the first Dooars garden came up at Gazalduba and by 1876, the area had 13 plantations.
 The altitude in the tea-growing areas of the Dooars-Terai region range from 90 to 1750 m and receives an annual rainfall of around 350 cm.
 The tea grown in the Dooars-Terai region has the distinction of having "a bright, smooth and full-bodied liquor that’s a wee bit lighter than Assam tea".
 The region produces CTC tea.
+The tea-estate landscape of the Dooars also includes surviving planter bungalows from the colonial period.
+Some of these buildings have been restored and adapted for heritage stays, including bungalows at Sylee and Nya Sylee tea estates in Jalpaiguri district.